cube-js/cube/docs/Cube.js-Backend/Deployment.md

 `CUBEJS_REDIS_POOL_MIN` and `CUBEJS_REDIS_POOL_MAX` environment variables can be used to tweak pool size.
 No pool behavior with each connection created on demand can be achieved with `CUBEJS_REDIS_POOL_MAX=0` setting.

+If you are using Google Memorystore try to set `CUBEJS_REDIS_POOL_MAX=100` in order to avoid Google blocking your connections.
+(Still trying to find out why but this will help you to start using Memorystore without issues.)

 ### Running without Redis

 If you want to run Cube.js in production without redis you can use `CUBEJS_CACHE_AND_QUEUE_DRIVER=memory` env setting.